 i) There are no 'excused' and 'unexcused' absences.
 All days missed are considered 'personal' days & affects their attendance record.
 (This includes Nutcracker, Missoula Children’s Theater, Choir Concerts, School Plays, etc.)

 ii) Each member must be present at their enrolled class 85% of the time in order to compete.
-This includes their Ballet and technique classes (Hip Hop Mvmt & Tech, Leaps & Turns).
+This includes their Ballet and technique classes (Hip Hop Tech, Jazz/Lyrical Tech).
 The member’s attendance will be kept on file and private lessons are required if they fall below the 85 % in any class in order to compete.

 iii) A ‘Leave of Absence’ for any reason involving other extra-curricular activities will not be granted.
 By becoming part of the Company, each member is making a commitment to the team and is expected to place this commitment before additional activities.